‘Hot town, summer in the city. Back of my neck getting dirty and gritty…..’

 7. Move more, much more.
 The non-exercise activity you do (walking, standing, picking up the groceries, fidgeting, typing, chewing, etc) burn more absolute calories in a day than a bout of exercise.
 Most people are awake and up for approximately 16 hours a day.
 Spend much of that time moving, preferably large multi-joint movements like walking, standing, hiking etc. A person can burn up to an extra 750 calories per day by moving more and incorporating lots of non-exercise activity into their daily routine.
-For example just standing up burns triple the calories of sitting.
-Haven’t you heard: ‘Siting is the new smoking’.
+For example, just standing up burns triple the calories of sitting.
+Haven’t you heard: ‘Sitting is the new smoking’.
 This may sound like an exaggeration but sitting for more than 3 hours per day wreaks havoc on the body and brain.
 It is not the sitting so much as it is the lack of movement.

 8. Consider doing an intermittent fast.
 Try to space out your last meal of the day and your first meal of the next day with 14-18 hours in between.
 It takes anywhere between 6 to 8 hours for your body to use up its glycogen stores (sugar) and after that, you begin to shift to burning fat.
 However, if you are replenishing your glycogen by eating every 8 hours (or more), you make it far more difficult for your body to actually use your fat stores as fuel.
 Regular structured fasting will ensure you speed up your fat-burning potential.
 Moreover, eating too often disrupts the leptin/ghrelin balance (hormones that control hunger) and may lead to leptin resistance where it becomes hard to feel sated.

 9. Eat high-quality macro/micronutrients and stay away from packaged/fast foods and condiments including cereals, protein bars, sugar substitutes, pizza, BBQ sauces, ketchup, baked beans etc. Remember food begets food.
 Sometimes when I’m not hungry and I try a bite of something it wakes up the hunger monster in my stomach and all of a sudden I need to feast.
 This is one reason I am not a big fan of little snacks…besides those calories add up real fast and are usually quite unhealthy.